zhunt3r/Msi_patch/docs/BIOS_GUIDE.md

 > Note: My own settings, some will be different depending on your hardware.
 Some did bring performance/fps improvement.

-> Note3: Ideally you would want Infinite Fabric Clock (FCLK) and Memory Controller Clock (UCLK) the same as Memory Clock.
+> Note3: Ideally you would want Infinite Fabric Clock (FCLK) and Memory Controller Clock (UCLK) the same as Memory Clock, 1:1.

 > BIOS UPDATE: Use Ez Flash Utility in BIOS setup instead of USB or their software, if you have the option, less potential problems.